davidedc/Fizzygum-website/_docs/intro.md

 ... and do all of the above, concurrently.

-Check the other document to see examples and details.
+Check the other documents to see examples and details.